S3 method for class 'brs'

 newdata

-Optional data frame of covariate scenarios used by type = "cdf".
+Optional data frame of covariate scenarios for "cdf".

 n_grid